If you're looking for an easy way to dress up your standard bacon and eggs, look no further than these delicious bacon and egg cups!

 - Cook Bacon In The Oven

-Creamy bacon and egg cups made in a muffin tin make it easy to make perfect bacon and eggs for breakfast or brunch.
-Bonus that they're low carb, keto friendly, and gluten free too.
+Cheesy bacon egg cups made in a muffin tin make it easy to make perfect bacon and eggs for breakfast or brunch, perfect as a meal prep breakfast too.
+Low carb, keto friendly, and gluten-free.

 Ingredients